Solobearus/Landing-Page/README.md

 with love and commitment,

-yours truly - Ivan Dolodov
+yours truly - Ivan Solodov

 🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸🎸